bytedance/CompoundVM/README.md

 lower version JDK.
 Now you can run your application with advanced JVM features with almost zero cost to upgrade your project.

-The current release is 8.0.0, which enables JVM 17 on JDK 8.
+The current release enables JVM 17 on JDK 8.
 We aim to keep up with the latest JVM.
+JVM 25 on JDK 8 is now under development.
 CVM has been used by a number of services in production environment.
-The current release supports linux/x86_64 platform only.
+The current release supports x86_64/aarch64 on linux platforms.

 CVM is developed under the same licence as the upstream OpenJDK project.